 Bedrocan and the Dutch ‘weed experiment’

-The Dutch government initiates an experiment involving the cultivation of cannabis for recreational use, the so-called ‘Controlled cannabis supply chain experiment’ or – popularly – ‘weed experiment’.
+The Dutch government initiates an experiment involving the cultivation of cannabis for recreational use, the so-called ‘Controlled cannabis supply chain experiment’ or – popularly – ‘weed experiment’ (in Dutch: wietexperiment).
 The purpose of the experiment is to determine whether and how controlled cannabis can be legally supplied to coffee shops and its effects.
 As a supplier of medical cannabis to the Dutch Ministry of Health, we often receive the question: do you also participate in this experiment?
 That is a very understandable question.
 However, the answer is simple: No.

 Bedrocan does not participate in the Controlled cannabis supply chain experiment.
 In fact, Bedrocan has informed the Ministry of Health from the beginning that it does not want to be directly or indirectly involved in any way.
 This also means we do not share knowledge for the benefit of the project or participate in any other way.